Rebolon/ngx-address-data-gouv/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.

+## Build

+To build a new version, just run `npm run build`
+It will build a new version available in *docs* folder

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.